Aditya-567/Lung-AND-Oral-Cancer-ML-Model/README.md

 # Lung and Oral-Cancer-ML-Model-
-prediction of oral cancer through ML Algorithm
+prediction of lung and oral cancer through ML Algorithm